Photo: Jane Kelley

 The state water planning process is designed to incorporate expertise developed at the local level.
 River authorities plan for future surface water needs, and local Groundwater Conservation Districts (GCDs) do significant work in estimating and planning for future groundwater availability based on long term population projections.
 Texas accomplishes statewide water planning through two grass-roots regional planning systems.

-- Each major aquifer has a regional groundwater planning group made up of member groundwater conservation districts (GCD) called a Groundwater Management Area (GMA).
+- Regional Groundwater Planning: Each major aquifer has a regional groundwater planning group made up of member groundwater conservation districts (GCD) called a Groundwater Management Area (GMA).
 The Hill Country is largely covered by GMA 7, 9, and 10.
 GMAs meet to plan for whole aquifer management and to set future conditions of the aquifers that they are responsible for managing.
 Those plans represent the locally decided desired future conditions (DFC) of area aquifers.
-Here is a thorough explanation of that process.
-Each GMA sends its specific DFC to the Texas Water Development Board who determines the volume of water that may be extracted such that the DFC is not exceeded by pumping.
-That volume of water is called the Modeled Available Groundwater (MAG) amount.
+You can find a more thorough explanation of that process on our Groundwater Resources page.

 - Whole-system water planning is based geographically on river basins and is carried out by Regional Water Planning Groups (RWPG).
 Each region is represented by a group of local stakeholders and aquifer managers who develop a written plan that accounts for water needs, supplies and strategies to develop new sources of water where future shortages are expected.
 These plans are reviewed by the Texas Water Development Board, the state agency responsible for water supply planning, and are consolidated into the State Water Plan.